shmorri/docs-casa-prod/3.1.4/source/administration/custom-branding.md

 	}
 ```

-Now Credential Manager should neatly accomodate the updated width.
+Now Casa should neatly accomodate the updated width.